christopherAlberts/Hermes/README.md

 ![](Images/HermesBanner.png)

-This bot makes use of the Telegram API, it is however designed to work a bit unconventunal...
+This bot makes use of the Telegram API, it is however designed to work a bit unconventunaly...

 ## How it works

 The idea behind this bot was not to make a bot with a template reply.
 But rather one that that can interact with your programs, whatever they might be.
 This is done through means of an *exschange*.
+When a message is sent through.
+Hermes will determine which PO.Box in the exchange it should go to.
+It will then take the message to the *"From_Hermes"* folder in the PO.Box.
+The idea it that what ever program you are interacting with, will monitor the *"From_Hermes"* folder.
+Once a message comes throught the program will execute the command and return to output to the *"To_Hermes"* folder, at which point Hermes will take the output and use it as the responce to the original message sent.

+The Beauty of this setup is that Hermes can interact with any program written in any languge, be it python, java, C# , C++ or even .bat scripts.
+Below is a diagram illestrating how this process works:

 ![](Images/Hermes_Workflow.png)